Employee experience data: The secret to tough decisions

 All great people leaders should ask themselves, “How can we do this in a way that is more effective for our people?”
 Often, the answer lies in asking the right questions.

 Here’s an example.
 A regional bank noticed high levels of absenteeism among bank tellers.
-When the company’s HR team asked tellers why they were missing work, they say they had issues finding childcare.
-As a result, the bank established an on-site childcare center for workers but was surprised when six months later, nearly no one used it.
+When the company’s HR team asked tellers why they missed work, they said they had issues finding childcare.
+As a result, the bank established an on-site childcare center for workers but was surprised when nearly no one used it six months later.

 The company was getting ready to disband the care center when they decided to ask employees why they weren’t taking advantage of the on-site benefit.
 The tellers said they already had reliable childcare and didn’t need the on-site service – however, their absences were related to last-minute childcare emergencies.
 After this discovery, the company changed the on-site services to be an emergency childcare center and saw absenteeism drop dramatically.

-To get the right answer the first time around, all the company had to do was ask better questions.
-This also shows why including a comments section on employee feedback surveys is so crucial.
-These comments give you insight into the employee experience and help you understand how your business can better serve your workers.
-Plus, it gives employees the opportunity to share what’s working and what could be improved at your organization.
-The feedback can’t only give your employees a voice, but must also prove to them that their voice matters in shaping company decisions.
+To get the right answer the first time, the company had to ask better questions.
+This also shows why including a comments section on employee feedback surveys is crucial.
+These comments give insight into the employee experience and help you understand how your business can better serve your workers.
+Plus, it allows employees to share what’s working and what could be improved at your organization.
+The feedback can’t only give your employees a voice but must also prove to them that their voice matters in shaping company decisions.

 Employee feedback enables smooth transitions

 Anytime you need to make a tough business decision, do your homework.
 Asking the right questions can help you find a solution that best suits your business and employees.
 People experience data can help you make informed decisions and influence how you introduce change within the larger organization.